mattrussi/gitlab-com-runbooks/docs/registry/webhook-notifications.md

 The [`ContainerRegistryNotificationsPendingCountTooHigh`](../../mimir-rules/gitlab-gprd/registry/registry-notifications.yml) alerts will be triggered if the number of pending outgoing events count is higher than the configured threshold for a prolonged period of time.

-A small API impact could be expected in these situations while [this issue](https://gitlab.com/gitlab-org/container-registry/-/issues/1311) is implemented.
+A small Registry API impact could be expected in these situations while [this issue](https://gitlab.com/gitlab-org/container-registry/-/issues/1311) is implemented, as the registry instances could run out of resources to serve requests.
 Ideally, we would catch high resource usage by different metrics, as well as the Kubernetes scheduler recycling pods if the memory/CPU usage threshold is reached.